jest-community/vscode-jest/README.md

 Go back to vscode-jest, and do one more `yarn link "jest-editor-support"` and now you're using those files directly from master of Jest.

-As `jest-editor-support` requires running through babel, you can run the babel watcher for all jest files by running `yarn run watch` inside the jest root directory.
+As `jest-editor-support` requires running through Babel, you can run the Babel watcher for all Jest files by running `yarn run watch` inside the Jest root directory.

 Yeah, it's a bit of a process, but we'll be sharing code with the nuclide team and that's worth it IMO.